Part 1 covered:

 When the provisioned number of RU/s is used up, client requests may experience throttling.
 Prolonged throttling indicates an insufficient throughput setting.

 2. Partition: Each document in a collection has a partition key and an id

 Partition key helps to identify the logical partition, and the id field helps to identify a specific document.

-When you create a collection with an initial throughput of 1000 RU/s or more, the resulting collection has unlimited scalability.
-Depending on the initial throughput assigned, Cosmos DB computes the number of partitions required to support the provisioned throughput.
-Each of these physical partitions have a storage limit of 10GB.
-Due to this, a single partition (housing documents having a certain partition key, such as Product Type= ‘Motorbike helmet’) should not amount to more than 10GB.
-The number of partitions in a collection can be infinite, theoretically.
+When you create a collection with an initial throughput more than 1000 RU/s, the resulting collection has unlimited scalability.
+Depending on the initial throughput assigned, Cosmos DB computes the number of physical partitions required to support the provisioned throughput.
+Logical partitions have a storage limit of 10GB.
+Due to this, a single logical partition (housing documents having a certain partition key value, such as Product Type= ‘Motorbike helmet’) should not amount to more than 10GB.
+Theoretically, the number of partitions in a collection can be infinite.
 Therefore, a good partition key must be a field having a suitable cardinality.
 With a bad partition key, you are bound to have uneven distributions of data and are likely to hit the 10 GB storage limit per partition.

 3. Time to Live: TTL can be set at a collection or document level.
 Document level TTL takes precedence, obviously.

 Simply put, if TTL for a document is set to 3600 seconds, the document expires when it is older than 3600 seconds.
 System field _ts (_ts or timestamp is set to Epoch time) indicates the last modified time of a document.
 Be careful when you set this at collection level.
 However, this feature helps to implement a sound purge policy.

 Geo-replication becomes as simple as clicking on a graph with Cosmos DB’s global distribution feature.
 With more than 50 Azure regions, you could not only set multiple Read regions for global customers, but also specify several failover regions to help with disaster recovery.